s1290144/Trello-team-A/README.md

 # Trello team F

-Dataset are "testdata".
+Dataset is the directory "dataset".

-Outpus are "output_emma.txt" and "output_second-junglebook.txt" in the folder "Outputs".
+Outpus are "output_emma.txt" and "output_second-junglebook.txt" in the directory "Outputs".